Conformal Bjorken flow in the general frame and its attractor: Similarities and discrepancies with the M\"uller-Israel-Stewart formalism: APPENDIX: Comments on 1+1 self-similar flow

-Assuming $\theta(\eta)=\theta_0$, the energy equation becomes separable in $\tau$ and $\eta$ with the following immediate result
+Assuming $\theta(\eta)=\theta_0$, the energy equation becomes separable in $\tau$ and $\eta$ with the following immediate result:

-To obtain the above form, we have assumed that $\eta=\nu G(\tau)$ with $\nu$ being constant and other coefficients to be boost invariant.
-What remains is one equation for two unknowns $F$ and $G$ that cannot be solved unless we assume a relation between them.
-From a phenomenological perspective, the Gaussian form appearing in~\eqref{eq:gaussian} looks plausible.
+To obtain the above form, we have assumed that $\eta=\ceta G(\tau)$, with $\ceta$ being constant and other coefficients to be boost invariant.
+What remains is one equation for two unknowns, $F$ and $G$, that cannot be solved unless we assume a relation between them.
+From a phenomenological perspective, the Gaussian form appearing in Eq.~\eqref{eq:gaussian} looks plausible.
 However, in the spirit of GF, it is maybe regarded as a hint on how the perturbations decay.
-We believe that a comprehensive investigation of boost invariance breakdown is crucial for a thorough understanding of the general frame approach. \acknowledgments MS thanks U.~Heinz, J.~Komijani, D.~Rischke ,R.~Ryblewski and M.~Strickland for fruitful discussions.
-He also thanks R.~Ryblewski for drawing his attention to their similar work~\cite{Das:2020fnr}.
-MS thanks R.~Rezzolla for the hospitality during his stay in Goethe University of Frankfurt, where the final preparation of the present manuscript is performed.
+We believe that a comprehensive investigation of boost invariance breakdown is crucial for a thorough understanding of the GF approach.